 The Greenlink Interconnector converter station

-The indicative converter station site footprint would be circa.
-1.85 hectares (185m x 100m).
 A converter station consists of various components.
-These include a converter hall, converter transformers, AC switchgear and busbars, harmonics filters, lightning towers, ancillary plant such as cooling bank and diesel generators, and a control building.
-Typically the tallest components are the lightning towers at circa 26 metres high and the converter hall, which could be up to 21 metres high at its apex.
-The converter hall and main building are usually one continuous building with height difference.
-The layout of the converter station and final dimensions will depend on the local terrain, physical constraints, the results of environmental surveys, consultations and the supplier’s technical requirements.
+These include a converter hall, converter transformers, AC switchgear and busbars, harmonic filters (if required), lightning towers, ancillary plant such as cooling bank and stand-by back-up emergency generators, and a control building.
+Typically the tallest components are the lightning towers at circa 26 metres high and the converter hall, which will be approximately 17 metres high at its apex.

 A tail station is a substation built adjacent to infrastructure such as a converter station and remote generation plant.
 Following consultation, EirGrid has confirmed that a tail station will need to be developed alongside the converter station in Ireland.
 We will now incorporate a tail station within the design to be assessed within the final planning application in Ireland.